dendibakh/perf-book/chapters/12-Machine-Code-Layout-Optimizations/12-9 Questions-Exercises.md

 ## Questions and Exercises {.unlisted .unnumbered}

+1. Solve `perf-ninja::pgo` lab assignment.
+2. Practice applying PGO, llvm-bolt, Propeller to the application you're working on or some randomly chosen benchmark.
+Compare "before" and "after" profiles to understand where the speedups are coming from.
-1. Experiment with using Huge Pages for code section.
+3. Experiment with using Huge Pages for code section.
 Take a large application (access to source code is a plus but not necessary), with a binary size of more than 100MB.
 Try to remap its code section onto huge pages using one of the methods described in [@sec:FeTLB].
 Observe any changes in performance, huge page allocation in `/proc/meminfo`, CPU performance counters that measure ITLB loads and misses.
+4. Suppose you have a code that has a C++ switch statement in a loop.
+You instrumented the code and figured out that one particular case in a switch statement is used 70% of the time.
+The other 40 cases are used <3% of the time each and other 20 cases never happen.
+What will you do to optimize performance of that switch/loop?